U.S. Energy Information Administration logo

 Natural gas explained Factors affecting natural gas prices

-Natural gas prices are a function of market supply and demand
+Natural gas prices are affected by market supply and demand

 Three major supply-side factors affect prices: